SatharDS/Capstone-Project/README.md

 # Capstone-Project
-This project is a part of Coursera's Data Science Professional Certifcation
+This project is part of Coursera's Data Science Professional Certifcation